Tamás Yvan Topolánszky

-The native form of this personal name is Topolánszky Tamás Yvan.
-This article uses Western name order when mentioning individuals.

-Tamás Yvan Topolánszky (Männedorf, Switzerland, January 28, 1987) is a Hungarian film director, screenwriter, producer, winner of several international awards.
+Tamás Yvan Topolánszky (Männedorf, Switzerland, January 28, 1987) is a Hungarian film director, screenwriter, producer, and winner of several international awards.

 Early years, studies

 Tamás Yvan Topolánszky was born in Switzerland in 1987 and later moved to Hungary with his family.
 He graduated from the Veres Pálné Secondary Grammar School in Budapest in 2005.
 He continued his university studies at the Moholy-Nagy University of Art and Design, where he graduated in media design in the class of Péter Fazekas, László Csáki and János Szirtes in 2015.

 Career

-In 2011, before starting university, Topolánszky founded HalluciNation production office with two partners.
-His first film is Bath: An American Urban Legend, made in 2014, was a short film nominated for an award at both the Hungarian Independent Film Festival and the Catalina Film Festival in Los Angeles.
+In 2011, before starting university, Topolánszky founded the HalluciNation production office with two partners.
+His first film was Bath: An American Urban Legend, made in 2014.
+It was a short film nominated for an award at both the Hungarian Independent Film Festival and the Catalina Film Festival in Los Angeles.

 His second short film was also made in 2014.
 The drama film Letter to God has won awards for both Best Film and Best Director at several international film festivals.
 The film has won awards at festivals such as the Los Angeles Short Film Festival, the New York Short Film Festival and the Winter Film Awards.
 The distribution rights to Letter to God were later acquired by HBO for Central and Eastern Europe.

-In 2016, Topolánszky and his producer wife, Claudia Sümeghy set up their production company JUNO11 Pictures He made his documentary film A lehetetlen határán (On the Edge of the Impossible) that year, in collaboration with the Magyar Paralimpiai Bizottság.
+In 2016, Topolánszky and his producer wife, Claudia Sümeghy set up their production company JUNO11 Pictures.
+He made his documentary film A lehetetlen határán (On the Edge of the Impossible) that year, in collaboration with the Magyar Paralimpiai Bizottság.
 The film tells the story of Hungarian para-sport through the lives of five successful athletes.
-The film was screened as part of the opening ceremony of the 2016 Rio Paralympics and was shown in hundreds of schools on 22 February 2018, the Hungarian Para Sports Day, in cooperation with the Magyar Paralimpiai Bizottság.
+The film was screened as part of the opening ceremony of the 2016 Rio Paralympics and was shown in hundreds of schools on February 22, 2018, the Hungarian Para Sports Day, in cooperation with the Magyar Paralimpiai Bizottság.
 The film was screened regularly in online film clubs five years after its release, ahead of the 2020 Tokyo Paralympics, and the screenings were accompanied by discussions with the filmmakers.

 Topolánszky directed several commercials, animations, documentaries and short films before he started making his first feature film.
 One of his most popular works was the trailer for the film project DVNA, which he made as his graduation project in 2015.
 The mood film was seen by 300,000 viewers in two days thanks to positive press coverage.
-In mid-2021, it is the most viewed Hungarian trailer on YouTube with more than 800,000 views.
+In mid-2021, it was the most viewed Hungarian trailer on YouTube with more than 800,000 views.
 The film project is being developed into a series with the support of the Nemzeti Filmintézet.